-Such an approach is more liberal than many countries.
-In Switzerland, Denmark, Hong-Kong, and Singapore foreign ownership of housing is severely restricted or forbidden.
-A liberal approach allows offshore owners to invest in UK property provided this benefits our economy.
-Foreign nationals who make Britain their tax base would not be liable to this tax.
-British citizens who have non-domiciled status, thus electing for their earnings and taxation to be treated offshore, would be liable.
+This is more liberal than some countries allow.
+In Switzerland, Denmark, Hong-Kong, and Singapore foreign ownership of housing is severely restricted.
+A liberal approach allows offshore owners to invest in UK property provided this benefits the country.
+By contrast foreign nationals who make Britain their tax base would not be liable to this tax.
+British citizens who have non-domiciled status, electing for their earnings and taxation to be treated offshore, should be liable.

 Taxes should be predicable and provide a smooth revenue flow.
-Since house prices are volatile it would be necessary to base the tax on real term averages, adjusted for inflation, over several years, sufficiently long to ensure that short term price decreases did not lead to a negative tax liability.
+Since house prices are volatile it would be necessary to base the tax on real term averages, adjusted for

+1www.bowgroup.org/sites/bowgroup.uat.pleasetest.co.uk/files/The%20Bow%20Group%20-%20The%20UK%20Housing%20Crisis%20%282015%29%20FINAL.pdf inflation, over several years, sufficiently long to ensure that short term price decreases did not lead to a negative tax liability.
 In the unlikely event of this occurring, the tax would not be payable until prices recovered.
-Housing asset appreciation varies across the country, and in a particular neighbourhood would be calculated using well accepted sources such as the popular internet site "Zoopla", which uses actual house price transaction data.
+Housing asset appreciation varies across the country, and in a particular neighbourhood would be calculated using well accepted sources such as the popular internet site õZooplaö, which uses actual house price transaction data.
 The tax would be additional to most existing property taxes such as council tax.
 It would be offset against some existing taxes, reducing its net take to £8.5bn.
-Offsetting against Stamp Duty would cost £1bn, and offsetting the "annual tax on enveloped dwellings" for overseas corporations nets £0.1bn.
-Offshore homeowners who do the right thing and let out their property rather then leaving them empty are taxed in the UK, via the "Non-resident Landlords Scheme": the Treasury estimates this nets £0.4bn annually.
+Offsetting against Stamp Duty would cost £1bn, and offsetting the õannual tax on enveloped dwellingsö for overseas corporations nets £0.1bn.
+Offshore homeowners who do the right thing and let out their property rather then leaving them empty are is taxed in the UK, via the õNon-resident Landlords Schemeö: the Treasury4 estimated this nets £0.4bn annually.
 Offsetting this latter tax would provide a strong incentive to let out currently empty properties.